-This summer we'll all be staying home more than usual, so why not fill that time with art?
 If you've never created in an art journal before, it's a wonderful way to experiment with new techniques and supplies, make notes and plans for your art practice, and work through your thoughts and emotions.
-Whether you're new to art journaling or a seasoned expert, sometimes you need a little help to get started, so here are 50 art journaling prompts to get the ball rolling.
+Whether you're new to art journaling or a seasoned expert, sometimes you need a little help to get started, so here are 50 free prompts from the pages of Art Journaling magazine to get the ball rolling.

 - 1. Go outside and find five objects that interest you.
 Use your imagination to represent each object in your journal.
 You can use the item itself or the color, shape, or texture to influence your piece.
 (Shared by Stephanie Aune) - 2.
 What is one of your favorite childhood memories, and how can you illustrate it in your art journal?
 (Shared by Leslie Wood) - 3.
 Use a gel print or a "cleanup page" as a starting point for a background.
 (Shared by Jo Hanson) - 4.
 Choose an old book page, notice what words jump out at you from the page, and use those words to create a new story in your journal.
 (Shared by Leslie Wood) - 5.
 Base a journal page on your favorite lyric from one of your favorite songs.
 (Shared by Carrie Todd) - 6.
 Write about a day you would like to forget, and then paint over the page, creating a new background and effectively erasing that day. - 7.
 When writing in your journal, start with who, what, when, where, and the why.
 The why is most important because there is always a deeper meaning to everything we create.
 (Shared by Caterina Giglio) - 8.
 What do you see when you close your eyes?
 Create it on the page.
 (Shared by Peggy Gatto) - What was your favorite song in high school?
-Bring it to life on an art journal page using only 9. three of your favorite art supplies ... and no words!
+Bring it to life on an art journal page using only three of your favorite art supplies ... and no words!
 (Shared by Nicole Austin) - 10.
 What is one quality you love about yourself that you would like to develop more?
 (Shared by Cheryl Sosnowski)